YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Z[NO]DELAY Applies to: SOC(TCP)

-Controls buffering of data packets by the system TCP stack using the TCP_NODELAY option to the setsockopt system call.
-This behavior is sometimes known as the Nagle algorithm.
-The default is ZDELAY.
-This delays sending additional packets until either an acknowledgment of previous packets is received or an interval passes.
+Controls buffering of data packets by the system TCP stack also known as the `Nagle algorithm <https://en.wikipedia.org/wiki/Nagle%27s_algorithm>`_.

+ZDELAY enables the Nagle algorithm by delaying sending additional packets until either an acknowledgment of previous packets is received or an interval passes.
+ZNODELAY does not delay sending additional packets even if an acknowledgement of previous packets is not received.
+It does this using the TCP_NODELAY option to the setsockopt() system call.

 If several packets are sent from one end of a connection before the other end responds, setting ZNODELAY may be desirable though at the cost of additional packets being transmitted over the network.
 ZNODELAY must be fully spelled out.

+The default is ZDELAY.

 LOCAL sockets ignore the ZDELAY deviceparameter.